ermites-io/passwd/README.md

 # Status

-This package exclusively uses crypto algorithm implementations shipped in go extended crypto packages (located in ```x/crypto/```)
+This package exclusively uses crypto algorithm implementations shipped in go extended crypto packages (located in `x/crypto/`)

-This is work in progress and the default are still being worked out.
+This is a work in progress and the default are still being worked out/verified (feedback is welcome).

-Feedback is welcome.
+An example tool is provided in this repository:

+`go get -u git.sr.ht/~eau/passwd/cmd/pcrypt`

-An example tool/usage lies in ```cmd/pcrypt``` in this repository, hopefully it helps understanding how to use this package.
+hopefully it helps understanding how to use this package.

 ## Featuring (because there is always a star in your production..)